AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 #show: ieee.with(
   title: [Learning Demand Functions for Bike-Sharing Using Spatio-Temporal Graph Neural Networks],
   abstract: [
-    Bike-sharing usage prediction has been implemented and analyzed using a variety of models, ranging from linear and logistic regression models with extensive spatial features [cit], decision features, ARIMA [cit] to deep learning models with convolutional [cit] and graph features [cit].
+    Bike-sharing usage prediction has been implemented and analyzed using a variety of models, ranging from linear and logistic regression models with extensive spatial features [@Ashqar2017], decision features, ARIMA [@Dastjerdi2022] to deep learning models with convolutional [@Dastjerdi2022] and graph features [@YANG2020101521, @Liang2024].
     However, modeling and prediction of the underlying demand function that drives the usage has not been rigorously attempted to the best of our knowledge, possibly due to the ill-posed nature of the problem.
 Our goal is to learn a demand function from data, that is suitable for short term demand prediction, such as adaptive pricing applications.
     We propose defining properties of a demand function and extend the biologically inspired Spatio-Temporal Graph Neural Network (STGAT) architecture from traffic prediction to jointly predict both the actual usage rate and extrapolate a suitable demand function.
 We analyze predictive performance on a subset of historic ridership data in Toronto.
 We analyze measures of demand prediction comparing the adapted base STGAT architecture, an upscaled variant and a variation with a transformer backend.
     We find that the learned demand function successfully encodes the defined axiomatic aspects of the demand.
 Also, on the investigated data, all three models show very similar performance, significantly outperforming a linear baseline.